Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 How Feelgood Visitor Registration looked during pilot testing.

-How we fixed these usability issues
+How we fixed the issues

 Supporting multiple formats for personal identity numbers